FlourishAnyway is an Industrial/Organizational psychologist committed to uplifting and educating others to be reach their full potential.

 Amos realizes he wears a wool coat of a different color, and he chooses to have fun with it when the mood strikes him.

-An animal lover, he owned an elderly cat he adored.
-With his cat tucked safely in the back seat of his car, Amos pulled through the drive-thru lane of his local bank one hot July day.
+An animal lover, he owned an elderly cat that he adored.
+With his cat tucked safely in the back seat of his car, Amos pulled through the drive-thru lane of his local bank on one hot July day.
 The bank teller peered through the window and smiled.

 Amos grinned, "She's been dead for two days.
 We don't have the heart to bury her just yet, but we'll get around to it soon!"

-Amos knows how to leave an impression.
+Amos always knows how to leave an impression.